Life Is Beautiful (2012 film)

 Life Is Beautiful is a 2012 Indian Telugu-language coming-of-age drama film written, produced and directed by Sekhar Kammula.
-The film features five debutants namely, Abijeet, Sudhakar Komakula, Kaushik Darbha, Shagun Kaur, and Zara Shah in lead roles with Shriya Saran, Anjala Zaveri and Amala Akkineni in key supporting roles.
-This film also features Vijay Devarakonda, Sree Vishnu & Naveen Polisetty.
-The film is produced by Sekhar Kammula and Chandrasekhar Kammula under Amigos Creations banner.
-Soundtrack of the film was composed by Mickey J Meyer and the cinematography was handled by Vijay C. Kumar.
-The film received mixed to positive reviews from critics and audiences.
+The film features five debutante actors, Abijeet, Sudhakar Komakula, Kaushik Darbha, Shagun Kaur, and Zara Shah in lead roles with Shriya Saran, Anjala Zaveri and Amala Akkineni in key supporting roles.
+This film also features Vijay Deverakonda, Sree Vishnu, and Naveen Polisetty.
+The film is produced by film maker Sekhar Kammula and Chandrasekhar Kammula under Amigos Creations banner.
+Soundtrack of the film was composed by Mickey J. Meyer and the cinematography was handled by Vijay C. Kumar.
+The film received both mixed to positive reviews from critics and audiences with appreciation for the director's work.